GLP-1 Pipeline 2026: Obesity Drug Timeline

 Mazdutide (IBI362): The Dual GLP-1/Glucagon Agonist

 Mazdutide (IBI362) is a dual GLP-1/glucagon receptor agonist developed by Innovent Biologics under license from Eli Lilly.
 It is not a triple agonist — unlike retatrutide, mazdutide omits GIP receptor engagement entirely, activating only two receptor targets (GLP-1R and GCGR).
-The compound received its first regulatory approval in China in 2025 for type 2 diabetes and is being evaluated for obesity under the Phase 3 GLORY program.
-Clinical data show approximately 11–15% mean weight reduction, placing it below the triple-agonist ceiling but confirming meaningful efficacy from the GLP-1 + glucagon combination alone.
+The compound received its first regulatory approval in China in 2025 for type 2 diabetes and weight management at the 4 mg and 6 mg doses.
+The 9 mg adult-obesity dose hit primary and all key secondary endpoints in GLORY-2 (Nov 2025) at up to 20.1% mean weight loss, and Innovent has guided that the GLORY-2 NMPA NDA filing is pending.

 Mazdutide’s scientific importance extends beyond its clinical results.
 Because it isolates GLP-1 + glucagon receptor activation without GIP, comparing mazdutide outcomes to retatrutide’s GLP-1 + GIP + glucagon results allows researchers to infer the approximate contribution of GIP receptor agonism to metabolic outcomes.
 This makes mazdutide a critical reference compound for understanding why triple agonists achieve higher weight loss than dual agonists.
-Results from the GLORY program in China could arrive in 2026, though the regulatory pathway is distinct from the US/EU process.
-For the full compound profile and comparison, see the mazdutide section above.
+The Chinese regulatory pathway is distinct from the U.S./EU process, so an NMPA approval would not directly translate into FDA action.

 What Other Obesity Drugs Have 2026 Milestones?

 Wegovy pill (oral semaglutide 25 mg).
 FDA approved in late 2025, the Wegovy pill is the first oral GLP-1 drug indicated for obesity, building on the Rybelsus oral semaglutide platform originally approved for diabetes.
-Commercial launch is ramping through early-to-mid 2026.
-Real-world uptake data will be a key milestone.
 OASIS 4 showed 16.6% mean weight loss.
+Q1 2026 sales reached approximately DKK 2.26 billion (~US$354M), roughly double consensus estimates, with more than 2 million prescriptions written cumulatively since the January 5 launch and more than 18,000 scripts in the first launch week.
+Novo Nordisk raised its 2026 sales guidance on the strength of the Wegovy pill ramp.

 Petrelintide (Roche / Zealand Pharma).
 This amylin analog reported 10.7% weight loss at 42 weeks in the Phase 2 ZUPREME-1 trial.
-Roche is evaluating whether to advance to Phase 3.
-A decision is expected in 2026.
+On April 29, 2026, Zealand and Roche jointly announced that petrelintide will advance to Phase 3, with the first pivotal trial planned for initiation in H2 2026.

 | Drug | Mechanism | Best Weight Loss |